 What is SODAR?

-The wind monitoring study is using SODAR (Sonic Detection And Ranging) equipment which works by emitting an audible chirp every few seconds, and then measuring the doppler shift of the returned echo.
+The wind monitoring study used SODAR (Sonic Detection And Ranging) equipment which works by emitting an audible chirp every few seconds, and then measures the doppler shift of the returned echo.

 The SODAR accurately measures wind speed and direction up to 100m above ground level, making it particularly suitable for assessing the available resource for wind turbine generation.
 Because the units are trailer mounted and easy to deploy, it is a much more cost-effective than constructing a tower-mounted meteorological station, which is the traditional approach for this kind of assessment.